D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The remaining options do not apply:

 - enable B2C authetication to allow the five uses from company2 to use their outlook.com email addresses to access the app on `company1.com`
-This is not a goood solution because if any of these users left company2 theyy would still be able to access `company1.com`.
-They are not customers by themself the agreement is between the companies and you want that if any of this fives are removed from `company2.com` then their identities become invalid also in `company1.com`.
+This is not a goood solution because if any of these users left company2 they would still be able to access `company1.com`.
+They are not customers by themselves, the agreement is between the companies and you want that if any of this fives are removed from `company2.com` then their identities become invalid also in `company1.com`.

-- configure ADFS at company1 to federate thet five company2 users to a utheticate with the company2 AD This is possible but fairly complex and expensive.
+- configure ADFS at company1 to federate their five company2 users to a utheticate with the company2 AD This is possible but fairly complex and expensive.

-- create user accounts for the five users from company2 in the company1 on-prem AD This would work also but it brakes the requirement that the five users need to use SSO therefore they want to be able to autheticate to `company1.com` with the same credentials used on `company2.com`.
+- create user accounts for the five users from company2 in the company1 on-prem AD This would work also, but it breaks the requirement that the five users need to use SSO therefore they want to be able to autheticate to `company1.com` with the same credentials used on `company2.com`.